Fo00oX/craw/README.md

 Whenever there is no image and container present the image is being **built** and **started** within a corresponding docker container.

-If the container is already running, the image is going to be **rebuild** and a new container is being deployed.
+If the container is already running, the start script is going to **rebuild** the image and and a new container is automatically being deployed.
 Keep in mind, that the image does not self-update!
-The update can be done by removing the image on your system and re-running the start-script.
+The update can be done by reissuing the **rebuild** option for the start script.

 In case the image is already present and the container has exited or has been removed, a new container with the existing image is being **started**.